srct/roomlist/README.md

 ``mysql -u root -p``

-and putting in your mysql password.
+and putting in your mysql password (on MacOS, this will default to an empty string, so you can just press return).

 Create the database by running